AishwaryaRajur22/Web-Dashboard-for-Efficient-Data-Analysis/README.md

 2) Can you add a button to refresh the data without refreshing the page, or auto-refresh the page for the user?
 3) Can you add a "Download as csv" button?

-## Submission Instructions

-Please submit your project at this [Google Form](https://forms.gle/z1zAA5MdqsC4tFpH7) by 8am EDT Tuesday, May 2nd, 2023.

-## Proprietary & Confidential

-Please note that this project and the accompanying dataset is proprietary and confidential to Ark Biotech Inc. We ask that you keep these project materials private.
-For example, please do not post this information or your solution to publicly available websites like GitHub or Google Drive.